Edgar-Donk/frothy-brew/docs/scale/horizontal_scale.rst

 Position the cursor on the slider, be careful not to move the slider, then release the left hand mouse button, which will generate some output.
-The bound function returns positin of the cursor release as ``evt.x`` and ``evt.y`` which are relative to the Scale local position (since the bind was made on the Scale sc).
-Given our known x, y position we can interogate the Scale and find out which component **'slider'** or **'trough'** we are at, if slider then the function will run.
-While we are on the slider reduce the x position, when the ''identify`` function finds the trough the while loop stops.
-Restart a new while loop, this time increasing the x value until the trough is identified.
+The bound function returns the position of the cursor release as ``evt.x`` and ``evt.y`` which are relative to the Scale local position (since the bind was made on the
+Scale sc).
+Given our known x, y position we can interrogate the Scale and find out which component **'slider'** or **'trough'** we are at, if slider then the function will run.
+The function reduces the slider x-position , then once the ``identify`` function finds the trough the while loop stops.
+Finally the function restarts a new while loop, this time increasing the x-value until the trough is identified.

-Look at the print output, the first part is the position moving to the leftmost slider border, when the trough shows itself.
-Thereater the x positions increase until the rightmost border is found and trough once again is identified.
+Look at the print output, the first part is the position moving to the leftmost slider border, until the trough is reached.
+Thereafter the x-positions increase until the rightmost border is found and the trough once again is identified.

 The output after the first while loop will show something like::